-Establishing a Distance Education Program
+Establishing a Distance Education Certificate or Degree Program

 The University of North Carolina General Administration (UNC-GA) requires that all new academic degree programs be approved before a university can establish or offer the degree program.
 Although new degree and distance education programs must be authorized by the Board of Governors, authorization is not required for sequences of degree-credit courses that do not constitute a full degree program, such as certificate and licensure programs, unless the request represents a substantive change as defined by SACS.
 Electronic notification of their establishment is required, however, so that inventory of these offerings can be maintained and UNC-GA can fulfill federal reporting requirements.

 A new distance education certificate or degree program can be suggested by any faculty member or group of faculty.
-Considering the University’s vision, mission and goals established by our Preeminence 2020 planning process, any new certificate or degree program, in general, should be interdisciplinary in nature.
+Considering the University’s vision, mission and goals established by our strategic planning process, any new certificate or degree program, in general, should be interdisciplinary in nature.
 The processes outlined below must be followed in order for the Provost to officially request planning for a new distance education certificate or degree program.
 Below, you will find the required steps to establish your distance education certificate and degree programs.

 Establishing a New Distance Education Certificate Program